MalkarovPark/IndustrialKit/README.md

 # IndustrialKit <a name="industrialkit"></a>

-CareKit is the overarching package that provides view controllers to tie CareKitUI and CareKitStore together.
-When importing CareKit, CareKitUI and CareKitStore will be imported under the hood.
+IndustrialKit is the overarching package that provides all need classes, structures, functions, enums for build industrial applications.

+IndustrialKitUI provides some views and modifiers for use in design and data processing tasks.

 ### Workspace <a name="workspace">